-There are two railway stations in the centre, with Waverley’s central station, located on Princes Street on the East Coast route from London.
+Two railway stations are in the centre, with Waverley’s central station located on Princes Street on the East Coast route from London.

 Frequent trains go from London, Manchester and many other cities.

-There is a good network of motorways leading to the city, but parking space is very limited in the centre.
+A good network of motorways leads to the city, but parking space is very limited in the centre.

 Buy a Day Bus Pass if you want to make many journeys, but there is also an excellent taxi service with the black cabs showing an orange light when available for hire.

-Most tour agencies suggest walking the city, as with its charming and fantastic architecture, it’s perfect for it.
+Most tour agencies suggest walking the city, as its charming and fantastic architecture is perfect for it.